 We’ve got browser extensions available to customers using Google Chrome, Firefox and Safari.
 Once installed, our automatic link detection means you just need to hover over a link to shorten it.
 Our Android and iOS apps also make it easy to create links while on-the-go.

-While our automatic link detection is dead handy, Rebrandly is also integrated with lots of great marketing tools to allow for ease of use within your favorite social media marketing platforms like MeetEdgar, SocialPilot, Bulkly, SocialBee, and Viraltag.
+While our automatic link detection feature is dead handy, Rebrandly is also integrated with lots of great marketing tools to allow for ease of use within your favorite social media marketing platforms like MeetEdgar, SocialPilot, Bulkly, SocialBee, and Viraltag.
 Our integration with Zapier also allows you to use Rebrandly with hundreds of other apps to automate tasks.

 Beyond this, if you want to integrate your custom URL shortener with your own tool, we maintain an updated set of APIs that you can access at any time.